kent-lee/deviantart-scraper/README.md

 ## Challenges

-1. there are two ways to download an image: through download button URL or through the image URL.
+1. there are two ways to download an image: through download button URL or through direct image URL.
 The former is preferred because it grabs the highest image quality and other file formats including `jpg`, `png`, `gif`, `swf`, `abr`, and `zip`.
 However, this has a small problem.
 The URL contains a token that turns invalid if certain actions are performed, such as refreshing the page, reopening the browser, and exceeding a certain time limit

     - Solution: use `session` to get or post all URLs

+2. for direct image URL, the image quality is much lower than the original upload (the resolution and size of the original upload can be found in the right sidebar).
+This is not the case few years ago when you had access to the original image quality URL through right click, but on 2017, [Wix](https://www.wix.com/) acquired DeviantArt, and has been migrating the images to their own image hosting system from the original DeviantArt system.
+They changed most of the direct images to link to a stripped-down version of the original images instead of the original images themselves; hence the bad image quality.
+Below are the three different formats of direct image URLs I found:

+      - URL that has `/v1/fill` inside: this means that the image went through Wix's encoding system and is modified to a specific size and quality.
+In this case, you remove `?token=` and its values, add `/intermediary` in front of `/f/` in the URL, and change the image settings right after `/v1/fill/` to `w_5100,h_5100,bl,q_100`.
+The meanings of the values can be found in [Wix's Image Service](https://support.wixmp.com/en/article/image-service-3835799), but basically, `w_5100,h_5100` requests the width and height to be 5100, `bl` requires the baseline JPEG version, and `q_100` sets the quality to 100% of the original image.
+The reason to have this dimension is because according to the API:

+        > In case the required image is larger than the original, upscale should be enabled (lg_1) in order for a proportional upscale to be applied.
+If upscale is not enabled, the returned image will maintain the original size.

+        example: [original URL](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/90b0cf78-3356-43b3-a7a2-8e6bf0e85ef1/dcbojon-68d45ef2-5ab7-408b-bf04-cf6d21aa16b5.jpg/v1/fill/w_1024,h_1280,q_70,strp/lantern_by_guweiz_dcbojon-fullview.jpg?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7ImhlaWdodCI6Ijw9MTI4MCIsInBhdGgiOiJcL2ZcLzkwYjBjZjc4LTMzNTYtNDNiMy1hN2EyLThlNmJmMGU4NWVmMVwvZGNib2pvbi02OGQ0NWVmMi01YWI3LTQwOGItYmYwNC1jZjZkMjFhYTE2YjUuanBnIiwid2lkdGgiOiI8PTEwMjQifV1dLCJhdWQiOlsidXJuOnNlcnZpY2U6aW1hZ2Uub3BlcmF0aW9ucyJdfQ.-Gv_pRk6mqruJcBsg_kIpdAyRdWGzSzAI_YQT0Umh_A) vs [modified URL](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/intermediary/f/90b0cf78-3356-43b3-a7a2-8e6bf0e85ef1/dcbojon-68d45ef2-5ab7-408b-bf04-cf6d21aa16b5.jpg/v1/fill/w_5100,h_5100,bl,q_100/lantern_by_guweiz_dcbojon-fullview.jpg).
+The original url has a file size of 153 KB and 1024x1280 resolution, while the modified URL has a file size of 2.03 MB and 2190x2738 resolution.
+The result is still not as good as the [original upload](https://www.deviantart.com/guweiz/art/Lantern-745215143) (4.2 MB and 2700×3375 resolution), but this is the closest I can get

+      - URL with no `/v1/fill` inside: this is the original image, so just download it

+      - URL with `https://img00`, `https://pre00`, or anything similar: I do not know how to get the original image from these types of links.
+Thankfully, they rarely appear

-2. on the DeviantArt gallery website, you need to scroll to the bottom of the page to see all the contents
+3. on the DeviantArt gallery website, you need to scroll to the bottom of the page to see all the contents

     - Solution 1: use `Selenium driver` to automate the scrolling action.
 This method works, but the execution time is too slow, especially for galleries containing hundreds of art works.
 The reasons for this are: 1. the driver itself is slow.
 2. the driver needs to wait for the website's JavaScript to load whenever a scroll action is sent

     - Solution 2: send POST request to mimic the scrolling action.
 I found that whenever the website is revealing new contents during scrolling, there is always a POST request sent before anything.
 The request is for the scrolling action, and the form data can be found in the website page source

-3. bypass the age restriction
+4. bypass the age restriction

     - Solution 1: use `Selenium driver` to fill the age confirmation form.
 This time, the execution time is acceptable because the filling process is much faster.
 However, I want to avoid using the driver as much as possible

     - Solution 2: I found that DeviantArt uses cookies to save the age check result.
 So, by setting the `session.cookies` to the appropriate value, there will be no age check

-4. unstable connection
+5. unstable connection

     - sometimes the `requests` module will close the program with errors `An existing connection was forcibly closed by the remote host` or `Max retries exceeded with url`.
 I am not sure the exact cause, but it is most likely due to the high amount of requests sent from the same IP address in a short period of time; hence the server refuses the connection